austinsonger/CSJ/generating-scan-reports.md

 # Generating Scan Reports

-> You sometimes use nmap for networking scanning by enumerating for active port services on the targeted system and then the results just clearing out away upon exiting.
+> You sometimes use nmap for network scanning by enumerating for active port services on the targeted system and then usually the results just clear out upon exiting.
 >
 > On NMAP you are actually able to save the results and I will show you how so.